Birmingham Museum of Art: European art

-European decorative arts

 One of the foundations of the museum's permanent collection, the European decorative arts comprise more than 12,000 objects including ceramics, glass, and furniture dating from the Renaissance to present day.
 Notable holdings include the only public collection of late 19th-century European cast iron items in the US and the Eugenia Woodward Hitt Collection of 18th-century French art, including furniture of the Louis XIV, XV, and XVI periods, mounted porcelain, gilt bronzes, paintings, and works on paper from the Regénce to the period following the French Revolution.
-The Dwight and Lucille Beeson Wedgwood Collection is the finest outside England, comprising more than 1,400 objects illustrating the entire production of the Wedgwood factory from its early years through the 19th century.
+The Dwight and Lucille Beeson Wedgwood Collection comprises more than 1,400 objects illustrating the entire production of the Wedgwood factory from its early years through the 19th century.

 Native American art

 The museum features a large installation of Native American arts.
 The galleries are organized into four cultural groupings according to region: Eastern Woodlands, Plains, Northwest Coast, and Southwest.
 Highlights of the collection include a large grouping of fine Navajo blankets and rugs, an extensive collection of Northwest coast art, and important historic and contemporary Pueblo ceramics.
-There also are excellent examples of Plains beadwork and stunning shaman headdresses.
+There also are examples of Plains beadwork and shaman headdresses.

 Pre-Columbian art

-The collection features stunning objects from Meso-America, Central America, and the Northern Andes.
+The collection features objects from Meso-America, Central America, and the Northern Andes.
 Highlights from Meso-America include Zapotec ceramics, objects related to the ballgame, Maya figure sculpture, ceramics and jewelry, Aztec stone sculpture, and West Mexican figural tomb sculpture.
 Cultures of ancient Costa Rica, Guatemala, and Panama are well represented: works include gold jewelry, metates, censors, volcanic stone figure sculpture, and ceramics.
 Northern Andean objects include Sican ceremonial gold vessels and tumi, ceramics from the Moche, Chimu, Chancay, and Vicus cultures, Incan keros and mummy masks, and Peruvian textiles.